TheGrandAdmiraI/Eric-Wagoner/Penguin Quest!/README.md

 Penguin Quest! is a 2D action platformer game created for CSI 2999 (Sophomore Project) Winter 2021 Semester at Oakland University.
 It was created by the combined effort of Eric Wagoner, Elio Zoto, Ruth Wager, and Lucas Stinson.
+Features include:
+- A player
+- Enemies and Obstacles
+- Boss Levels
+- Powerups
+- Tutorial
+- Score System
+- **IRPD levels (infinite randomized, progressively difficult levels)**
+- replay levels

+If you have any questions about certain parts of the game, or who worked on what, please, don't hesitate to ask.

 There were some difficulties exporting the game as an executable, but it runs in VS Code.

-If you have any questions about certain parts of the game, or who worked on what, please, don't hesitate to ask.

 To run the game, follow these instructions:

     Install VS Code and the necessary Java pluggins following the instructions of this link: https://code.visualstudio.com/docs/languages/java